yuqianxu2816/MS-Spectral-Foundation/README.md

 - Serum LC-MS/MS data contains thousands of MS/MS spectra reflecting underlying protein and glycoprotein states.
 - Instead of relying on manually designed features, can we automatically learn representations from spectra themselves?
-- Do these learned representations capture disease-related molecular patterns that support classification between HCC and cirrhosis?
+- Do these learned representations capture disease-related molecular patterns that reveal systematic embedding-space differences between HCC and cirrhosis?

 This project explores a representation learning approach for **proteomics-related mass spectrometry data** inspired by spatial omics studies, aiming to understand whether self-supervised learning can reveal biologically meaningful structure from highly heterogeneous clinical samples.

+Note: Due to the limited number of patient samples (5 HCC samples and 5 cirrhosis samples), this project focuses on representation analysis rather than supervised disease classification.
 ---

 ## Overview